Siddi: Karnataka

-The Siddis of Karnataka (also spelled Siddhis) are an ethnic group of mainly Bantu descent that has made Karnataka their home for the last 400 years.
+The Siddis of Karnataka (also spelled Siddhis) are an ethnic minority group of mainly Bantu descent that has made Karnataka their home for the last 400 years.
 There is a 50,000-strong Siddhi population across India, of which more than a third live in Karnataka.
 In Karnataka, they are concentrated around Yellapur, Haliyal, Ankola, Joida, Mundgod and Sirsi taluks of Uttara Kannada and in Khanapur of Belgaum and Kalaghatagi of Dharwad district.
 Many members of the Siddis community of Karnataka had migrated to Pakistan after independence and have settled in Karachi, Sindh.
-It has been reported that these Siddis believe that Barack Obama shares their genepool.
-They wished to gift him and honour him on his visit to India in 2010.

 A plurality of the Siddis in Karnataka follow Hinduism (41.8%), followed by Islam (30.6%) and Christianity (27.4%).